thephpleague/commonmark/docs/0.19/upgrading.md

 As a result, `EnvironmentAwareInterface` now requires an `EnvironmentInterface` instead of an `Environment`, so update your parsers/processors/renderers accordingly.

+### Block Elements

+A few methods from `AbstractBlock` have been extracted into a new `AbstractStringContainerBlock` class and corresponding `StringContainerInterface` interface:

+ - `addLine(string $line)`
+ - `getStringContent()`
+ - `handleRemainingContents(ContextInterface $context, Cursor $cursor)`

+These are used to represent a block which can contain strings of text inside (even if those strings do not contain "inline" elements but just plain text).

+To determine how to best upgrade your existing block element classes, look at the value returned by the `acceptsLines()` method:

+ - If `acceptsLines()` returns `false`, simply remove the three methods from the bulleted list above, along with `acceptsLines()` and any calls to `parent::__construct()`.
+ - If `acceptsLines()` returns `true`, change your base class from `AbstractBlock` to `AbstractStringContainerBlock` and remove `acceptsLines()`.

+Additionally, `StringContainerInterface` now extends this new `StringContainerInterface` interface.
+Just make sure you've implemented the change mentioned above and you should be fine.

 ## Extensions

 Extensions work much differently now.
 In the past, you'd have functions returning an array of things that the `Environment` would register for you.